 He presented to Blackboy Hill to commence his training and was appointed to the 8th Reinforcements, 28th Battalion as a Private.5 The 28th Battalion was formed as part of the Australian Imperial Force on 16 April 1915 at Blackboy Camp, Western Australia.7,8 They were part of the 7th Brigade which drew battalions from Queensland, Tasmania, and South Australia and were attached to the 2nd Division.8

-On the 1 November 1915 he became a Provisional Sergeant, a position he held until 8 June 1916.5 He embarked from Fremantle aboard the HMAT A30 ‘Borda’ on 17 January 1916.5 On 5 March 1916 he was admitted to No.1 A.G.H. in Heliopolis, Egypt with influenza – a letter dispatched by the Melbourne Base Record Office on 14 March 1916 advised same.5 On the 12 March 1916 he was deemed fit to return to normal duties.5
+On the 1 November 1915 he became a Provisional Sergeant, a position he held until 8 June 1916.5 Hilton embarked from Fremantle aboard the HMAT A30 ‘Borda’ on 17 January 1916.5 He was admitted on 5 March 1916 to No.1 A.G.H. in Heliopolis, Egypt with influenza – a letter dispatched by the Melbourne Base Record Office on 14 March 1916 advised same.5 On the 12 March 1916 he was deemed fit to return to normal duties.5

 Military Service – Active Duty

-The 28th Battalion was sent to Gallipoli in June 1915 but they were transferred to France as part of the 2nd Australian Division in mid-March 1916.7,8 They entered the front line near Armentieres and would fight in trenches on the Western Front in Belgium and France for the remainder of the war.7,8 On the 21 March 1916 Hilton embarked the ‘Orina’ from Alexandria, disembarking in Marseilles on 27 March 1916.5 On the 10 June 1916 he was taken on strength by the 28th Battalion in France, reverting to a Private at this time.5
+The 28th Battalion was sent to Gallipoli in June 1915 but they were transferred to France as part of the 2nd Australian Division in mid-March 1916.7,8 They entered the front line near Armentieres and would fight in trenches on the Western Front in Belgium and France for the remainder of the war.7,8 On the 21 March 1916 Hilton embarked on the ‘Orina’ from Alexandria, disembarking in Marseilles on 27 March 1916.5 He was taken on strength on the 10 June 1916 by the 28th Battalion in France, reverting to a Private at this time.5

-On the 12 November 1916 he was transferred to the 7th Machine Gun Company.5 From 28 July until 6 August 1916 they were heavily involved in the Battle of Pozières, a small village in the Somme Valley, France.7,8,9 The 2nd Division suffered heavily in the first attack on 29 July 1916, however, their second attack on 2 August 1916 was successful, however, suffered 6,848 casualties.7,8,9 They moved onto Ypres before their return to the Somme in October 1916 fighting in Flers.7,8 They went on to provide reinforcements in the second battle of Bullecourt and the third phase of Menin Road, securing their objective in seven minutes.7,8
+On the 12 November 1916 he was transferred to the 7th Machine Gun Company.5 From 28 July until 6 August 1916 they were heavily involved in the Battle of Pozières, a small village in the Somme Valley, France.7,8,9 The 2nd Division suffered heavily in the first attack on 29 July 1916, however, their second attack on 2 August 1916 was successful but suffered 6,848 casualties.7,8,9 They moved onto Ypres before their return to the Somme in October 1916 fighting in Flers.7,8 The division then went on to provide reinforcements in the second battle of Bullecourt and the third phase of Menin Road, securing their objective in seven minutes.7,8

 Hilton’s records show his Army Will that he signed on 11 June 1917 in which he advises that his formal Will is lodged with his mother, Edith Matheson of 7 Cavendish Street, Victoria Park.5 This document was witnessed by two of his comrades, both Queenslanders.5